LuCeHe/lucehe.github.io/_posts/2021-10-8-howtowrite.md

 Super interesting and fully recommendable in my opinion too.
 As a teaser I'll present a summary here, that I will structure in 3 axis: plagiarism, clarity and revision.

+**Plagiarism**

-**Plagiarism** definition she gives is 'using their ideas without explicitely acknowledging the original source'.
+The definition she gives of plagiarism is 'using their ideas without explicitely acknowledging the original source'.
 I guess it's fairly obvious what it means.
 Rules are inflexible and it's easy to detect.
 The part I used to wonder about was, what to do when something is so well written in the original article, that any rephrasing would make it worse.